rescript-lang/rescript-compiler/jscomp/bsb/bsb.md

 one directory have two same files -- ignore, does not matter here? two directories ha

-# generate ninja fron file groups
+# generate ninja from file groups

 `Bsb_build_ui.file_group list`
 one directory, one kind --